Sicos1977/ChromiumHtmlToPdf/README.md

 [![NuGet](https://img.shields.io/nuget/v/ChromeHtmlToPdf.svg?style=flat-square)](https://www.nuget.org/packages/ChromeHtmlToPdf)

-The easiest way to install ChromiumHtmlToPdf is via NuGet.
+The easiest way to install ChromiumHtmlToPdf is via NuGet (Yes I know the nuget package has another name, this is because there is already was already a package with the new name I used).

 In Visual Studio's Package Manager Console, simply enter the following command:

-    Install-Package ChromiumHtmlToPdf
+    Install-Package ChromeHtmlToPdf

 ### Converting a file or url from code